Chapter 9

 "I told you.
 Nothing."
 A sliver of skin dangling from the side of my middle finger was plucked at by my thumb.

 "Oh, fuck."
-I felt my skin burn as I saw a red dot travel down my finger.
+I felt my skin burn as I saw a red dot travel down it.
 "You have to find a new stress reliever.
 Fidgeting like that always leads to pain in the end."
 He reached into his bag, pulling his first-aid kit back out.
-Opening it to grab a box of bandages, handing me a medium-sized one.
+He opened it to grab a box of bandages, my box of bandages and handed me a medium-sized one.

-I recalled an alternative method of relieving tension and regretted not having had the opportunity to down a few glasses of inexpensive wine.
+I recalled my past methods and regretted not having had the opportunity to down a few glasses of inexpensive wine.
 I'm craving that comforting queasy feeling in my gut.
+The ability to forget.
 "Are those my bandaids?"
 I asked, tearing the stickiness off of the thin paper.

 "Thought I'd get more use out of them.
 Hope you don't mind.
 I usually ask before taking, but you were somewhat preoccupied, sleeping off a concussion, as one does."

 I wrapped the nude sticker around my finger, pressing it against my mouth to rid the rest of the blood from my skin.
-The copper taste was one that I was all too familiar with, especially after today.
+The copper taste was one that I was all too familiar with.

-It brought back memories of gym class when we were made to run a track continuously until we achieved the ideal level of physical fitness.
+It brought back memories of gym class when we were made to run in a circle continuously, like rats on a wheel.

 In the locker room, I would change, feeling like pennies were rising from my chest and into my mouth while my throat burned.
 No matter how much I had spit into the grass the taste never left me.
 I had always hated those days, hated the idea of running from nothing.
 My legs on fire, sweat sticking my bangs to my forehead.
 Sitting in a math class, pretending like I wasn't aware of the blood pooling beneath my cheeks.